xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 }

 function reboot_ipxe(){
-    # Do not use in production
+    # Do not use in production, may not be supported on NCS-5508
     ztp_log "### Mounting EFIvar and changing boot order" local EFI_FILESYS="/sys/firmware/efi/efivars"
     if [ ! -d $EFI_FILESYS ]; then